VolSplat: Rethinking Feed-Forward 3D Gaussian Splatting with Voxel-Aligned Prediction: Introduction

 \section{Introduction}

-3D reconstruction is a cornerstone of modern robotics, empowering autonomous systems with the critical ability to perceive, map, and comprehend their physical environment, which is fundamental for advanced navigation, object manipulation, and intelligent interaction.
+3D reconstruction is a cornerstone of modern robotics, empowering autonomous systems with the critical ability to perceive, map, and comprehend their physical environment~\cite{wang2025transdiff}, which is fundamental for advanced navigation, object manipulation, and world models.
 Traditional optimization based approaches, including Neural Radiance Fields (NeRF)~\cite{mildenhall2021nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, obtain high fidelity results by iteratively enforcing photometric or geometric consistency.
 These methods achieve excellent accuracy but are computationally intensive and slow to run at inference time.
 By contrast, feed-forward approaches~\cite{yu2021pixelnerf, wang2021ibrnet, chen2021mvsnerf, charatan2024pixelsplat, zhang2024gs, chen2024mvsplat, xu2025depthsplat, wang2025zpressor, wang2024freesplat, chen2024mvsplat360, kang2025ilrm} trade per instance optimization for fast learned inference.
 A single forward pass predicts scene geometry or a 3D representation directly from input images.
 This speed and simplicity make feed-forward systems attractive for real time applications, large scale datasets, and downstream tasks that require many reconstructions.

-Prior feed-forward 3DGS methods~\cite{charatan2024pixelsplat, chen2024mvsplat, xu2025depthsplat, wang2024freesplat, kang2025ilrm} commonly rely on pixel alignment as their fundamental mechanism for associating image features with pixel aligned Gaussians.
+Prior feed-forward 3DGS methods~\cite{charatan2024pixelsplat, chen2024mvsplat, xu2025depthsplat, wang2024freesplat, kang2025ilrm, wang2025drivegen3d, wang2026feed} commonly rely on pixel alignment as their fundamental mechanism for associating image features with pixel aligned Gaussians.
 In this design, per-pixel features from precomputed image feature maps are unprojected to define the corresponding Gaussians.
 The prevailing consensus has been to perform fusion directly within the 2D feature representation.
-However, pixel aligned designs inherit several intrinsic limitations.
-Sampling at discrete pixel locations is sensitive to camera calibration and discretization error, produces inconsistent sampling patterns across views, and struggles in regions affected by occlusion, motion parallax, or low texture.
-Because the association is mediated entirely by two dimensional image coordinates, the resulting 3D predictions can suffer from depth ambiguities and unstable geometric reasoning, particularly when input viewpoints are sparse or when depth cues are weak.
+However, pixel aligned designs inherit two primary limitations.
+1) Sampling at discrete pixel locations is sensitive to camera calibration and discretization error, produces inconsistent sampling patterns across views.
+2) The rigid pixel-to-Gaussian association enforces a uniform density distribution that ignores scene complexity, leading to redundant primitives in simple regions while failing to capture fine-grained 3D structures.